Four Things to Look for in a Deck Gutter SystemBy Dave Kile

 If you are building a second-story deck, consider installing a deck gutter system.
 The main benefit of a deck gutter system is to keep the space beneath the deck dry.
 A dry under deck area allows the homeowner to add more living space outdoors.

 A deck gutter system is a drainage system that captures water, so it doesn’t drip through the elevated deck boards to the area below.
-Once the area beneath the deck is dry, the homeowner can finish the space with utilities, gas lines, lighting fixtures and more.
-This additional outdoor living feature no only adds living space to a home; it also increases its value.
+Once the area beneath the deck is dry, the homeowner can finish the space with utilities, gas lines, lighting fixtures, and more.
+This additional outdoor living feature not only adds living space to a home; it also increases its value.